Four Common ADHD Medication Mistakes and How To Avoid Them

 With long acting medications you can enjoy citrus later in the day because by then the drug has moved on down to your intestines where the acid in the citrus won’t interfere.

 ADHD Medication Mistake #2: Not eating breakfast.
-It doesn’t matter if you’re late and you don’t like to eat in the morning, you must eat breakfast before you take your ADHD medication.
+It doesn’t matter if you’re late or you don’t like to eat in the morning.
+It’s important to eat something before you take your ADHD medication.
 Your meds will work better and you’ll get a meal in before the medication suppresses your appetite.

 ADHD Medication Mistake #3: Not drinking enough water.
 Stimulant ADHD medications are dehydrating.
 Dehydration causes brain fog.
 99% of my new coaching clients don’t drink enough water whether or not they treat their ADHD with medication.
 Hydrate up.
 If you want your brain to work it’s important.
 You can read about ADHD-Friendly ways to remember to drink water here.

 ADHD Medication Mistake #4: Forgetting to refill your prescription.
 Ever experience the panic of taking your last Adderall on a Sunday morning?
-You need your meds to focus at work on Monday and there’s no way to get your prescription refilled in time.
+You need your ADHD medication to focus at work on Monday and there’s no way to get your prescription refilled in time.
+(If you spend your weekend drifting and unfocused you need your ADHD medication then, too.
+Just sayin’.)

 The solution is simple: make a reminder in your phone to refill your prescription a week before your pills run out.
-Reminders will work better if you use a reminder app, like the Due App, that doesn’t stop bugging you until you’ve done the task.
+Reminders will work better if you use a reminder app, like the Due App.
+Due doesn’t stop bugging you until you’ve done the task.
+(Sorry, Android users.
+The Due App is only for iPhones.
+If you have a good Android reminder app, let us know in the comments.)

 Dana Rayburn is an ADHD Coach in Oregon, but don’t worry… She works by telephone helping ADHD adults all over the world live more effortlessly and successfully with ADHD.